 EER BSc art.
 3.3

-1) The degree programme’s language of tuition is specified in the programme-specific appendix.
+1) The degree programme’s language is specified in the programme-specific appendix.

 2) If programme components deviate from the language of tuition, then this is to take place in accordance with the UT Code of Conduct for Languages of the UT and Article 7.2 of the Higher Education and Research Act.

-5) Deviation from paragraphs of this article can only take place with permission of the Programme Board or –Director.
+5) Deviation from paragraphs of this article can only take place with permission of the Programme Management.

 EER MSc art.
 3.3

-1) The language of instruction for the Master’s programmes BA, CS, ES, EST, IEM, MPS, PA, PSTS and MEEM is English.
+1) The language of instruction for the Master’s programmes BA, M-COM, ES, EST, IEM, MEEM, MPS, PA and PSTS is English.
 Deviations of this rule in parts of the programme may be in place, if approved by the programme board authorized to this end.
 For the final thesis of these programmes the following applies:

 a.
 The final thesis is written and defended in English.
 Students are free to make a translation or summary in Dutch once this is necessary for the dissemination of the research results, but the final grade will be based on the original version in English.

-2) The language of instruction in the master’s programs LVHOM and MPM and MRM is Dutch.
+2) The language of instruction in the master’s programs ECV, EMM, LMM, MPM and MRM is Dutch.
 Deviations of this rule in parts of the programme may be in place, if approved by the programme board authorized to this end.

 3) If in parts of the programme there is a deviation of the language of instruction it will be according to the Code of Conduct Languages of Instruction of the University of Twente and art.
 7.2 WHW.